Emelia Gorecka

 Emelia Jane Gorecka (born 29 January 1994), is a British middle- and long-distance runner, racing in the 1500 metres, 3000 metres, 5000 metres and 10,000 metres as well as cross country courses.
 She was the 3000m 2012 World Junior Championships bronze medalist and 2013 European Junior champion.
 Gorecka won also two individual European junior cross-country titles (2011, 2013).

+Early life and education

+Gorecka attended Howard of Effingham School.
+She studied Psychology at Royal Holloway, University of London, graduating in 2016.

 Career

 Gorecka began her athletics career with Dorking and Mole Valley Athletic Club, where even as an 11-year-old she showed much early promise, beating girls several years older than her in local races.
 In 2006, she moved to her current club, Aldershot, Farnham and District Athletic Club.
 She lives in Bookham, Surrey.
 After winning a number of youth titles at the national level, Górecka had her first international success at the 2010 European Cross Country Championships, where she won a bronze medal in the Junior race.
 She was also the best European Junior at the World Cross Country Championships that year.
 In the 2011 European Cross Country Championships she won the junior women's race and led Britain to victory in the team event.